fishcus/KAP-manual/en/model/cube/percentile_approx.en.md

 ## Approximate Percentile

-KAP supports the function **percentile**.
-Since KAP V2.5.4, it changed to **percentile_approx**.
+This product supports the function **percentile**.
+Since This product V2.5.4, it changed to **percentile_approx**.
 Both of them have the same algorithm and result.
 If you've pre-defined percentile measure, such SQL query will enable sub-second query latency.

-In KAP, this function has three return types: 'percentile(100)', 'percentile(1000)' and 'percentile(10000)'.
+This function has three return types: 'percentile(100)', 'percentile(1000)' and 'percentile(10000)'.
 The higher return value means higher accuracy and higher storage resources occupied.
 We recommend you use percentile(100) in general scenario.

 ### percentile_approx introduction